EPiC: Efficient Video Camera Control Learning with Precise Anchor-Video Guidance: Related Work

-\myparagraph{Video-Based Camera Control.} V2V camera control (also known as video recapturing) refers to redirecting camera trajectories in existing videos, enabling new possibilities in filmmaking, augmented reality, and other applications.
-However, such a task presents unique challenges compared to T2V and I2V tasks.
-Specifically, it is difficult to capture comprehensive 4D information from original videos, making accurately reconstruction challenging.
-Additionally, obtaining ground-truth paired 4D videos for effective end-to-end training remains challenging.
-To address these issues, one research direction explores test-time optimization or fine-tuning on specific scenes~\cite{you2024nvs, zhang2024recapture}, allowing models to capture individual videos, thus reducing the reliance on large-scale annotated datasets.
-However, these methods require adaptation or optimization for each new video, resulting in considerable inference-time overhead.
-Another direction involves collecting large-scale paired videos from simulators such as Unreal Engine5~\cite{bai2025recammaster,bai2024syncammaster}, the Kubric simulator~\cite{greff2022kubric, van2024generative}, or Animated Objaverse~\cite{deitke2023objaverse,wu2024cat4d,gao2024cat3d,yu20244real,wang20244real}, but simulated videos often lack realism and diversity, reducing generalization to diverse real-world scenarios.
-The most closely related approaches to ours are~\cite{bian2025gs, yu2025trajectorycrafter}, which also use structured 3D priors like anchor video to guide video-to-video camera controllable generation.
-Unlike their methods that require extensive backbone tuning on large-scale, carefully crafted 4D dataset for V2V camera control, our method achieves efficient training using only a small amount of I2V data, with minimal backbone modification, yet generalizes well to the V2V setting.
+\myparagraph{Video-Based Camera Control.} V2V camera control redirects camera trajectories in existing videos, with applications in filmmaking, augmented reality, and beyond.
+Unlike T2V and I2V, it is harder to recover comprehensive 4D information from original videos, and paired ground-truth 4D data are scarce.
+To overcome this, one line of work applies test-time optimization or fine-tuning on specific scenes~\citep{you2024nvs, zhang2024recapture}, reducing data reliance but incurring heavy inference overhead.
+Another line collects large-scale paired videos from simulators such as Unreal Engine5~\citep{bai2025recammaster,bai2024syncammaster}, Kubric~\citep{greff2022kubric, van2024generative}, or Animated Objaverse~\citep{deitke2023objaverse,wu2024cat4d,gao2024cat3d,yu20244real,wang20244real}, though realism and diversity remain limited.
+The most related works~\citep{bian2025gs, yu2025trajectorycrafter} leverage structured 3D priors (e.g., anchor videos) for controllable V2V generation, but require extensive backbone tuning on large curated 4D datasets.
+By contrast, our method trains efficiently with only a small amount of I2V data and minimal backbone modification, while generalizing well to V2V.